Mashiane/SithasoDaisy-Wireframes/README.md

 With SithasoDaisy Wireframes, you can wave goodbye to hours of tedious designs and say hello to a world of intuitive design.
 This powerful web application harnesses the full power of TailwindCSS, the beloved utility-first CSS framework, to provide you with a seamless wireframing experience like never before.

 Let's start creating wireframes like this one!
+Just download and unzip this self encompasing file and double click the 'run_server_1000.bat' file to start the tool.

 ![enter image description here](https://github.com/Mashiane/SithasoDaisy-Wireframes/blob/8cfffc304a7b9449d02a1ee21de2dd8ac20c9dcf/BETAS/SDWireframes%20Project%2001.png)